 The proposed model is based on the premise that each customer shipment has a known origin and destination, but that there is uncertainty regarding its volume.
 This uncertainty is incorporated into the decision-making process through the use of a two-stage, scenario-based model.
 This model is similar to traditional stochastic network design models (Lium et al., 2009; Crainic et al., 2011, 2014a), in that tactical decisions regarding itineraries for resources and the associated service network are first stage decisions and only shipment routes and outsourcing decisions can be made after shipment volumes are revealed.
-However, in the model we present, the first stage also includes strategic decisions regarding the number of resources acquired, the allocation of new resources, and the re-allocation of existing ones.
-We note that this work extends that of Crainic et al. (2017), and thus some of the model definitions are drawn from that paper.
+In the model we present, the first stage also includes strategic decisions regarding the number of resources acquired, the allocation of new resources, and the re-allocation of existing ones.
+The second stage of the model provides an estimate of the impact of both the strategic and tactical first stage decisions on operating costs over multiple, repeating, periods of operation (e.g. weeks).